 Bruce Poinsette is a writer, educator, and community organizer whose work is primarily based in the Portland Metro Area.
 He hosts “The Blacktastic Adventure: A Virtual Exploration of Oregon’s Black Diaspora.”
 A former reporter for the Skanner News Group, his work has also appeared in the Oregonian, Street Roots, Oregon Humanities, and We Out Here Magazine, as well as projects such as the Mercatus Collective and the Urban League of Portland’s State of Black Oregon 2015.
 Poinsette also contracts with the University of Oregon Equity and Inclusion Office and numerous Oregon nonprofits, as well as teaching journalism and creative nonfiction with Literary Arts’ Writers in the Schools program.
 In addition to his professional writing work, Poinsette volunteers with Respond to Racism LO, a grassroots antiracism organization in his hometown of Lake Oswego.

-Consider This is made possible thanks to the support of the National Endowment for the Humanities and the Susan Hammer Fund of Oregon Community Foundation.
+Consider This receives additional support from the National Endowment for the Humanities, the Oregon Cultural Trust, The Standard, Stoel Rives LLP, and the Susan Hammer Fund of Oregon Community Foundation.

 No comments yet.